ai4ce/insta360_ros_driver/README.md

 # insta360_ros_driver

-A ROS driver for the Insta360 X2 camera.
+A ROS driver for the Insta360 cameras.
 This driver is tested on Ubuntu 20.04 with ROS Noetic.
+The driver has also been verified on the Insta360 X2 and X3 cameras.

 ## Installation
 ```